Austin 7: Chassis

-The Austin 7 was considerably smaller than the Ford Model T. The wheelbase was only 75 in, and the track only 40 in.
-Equally it was lighter – less than half the Ford's weight at 794 lb.
-The engine required for adequate performance was therefore equally reduced and the 747 cc sidevalve was quite capable with a modest actual 10 hp output.
+The Austin 7 was considerably smaller, at 3/4 size, than the Ford Model T. The wheelbase was only 75 in, and the track only 40 in.
+Equally, it was lighter – less than half the Ford's weight at 794 lb.
+The engine required was thus also modest – the small 747 cc sidevalve with an actual 10 hp output gave adequate performance.

 The chassis took the form of an "A" with the engine mounted between the channel sections at the narrow front end.
-The rear suspension was by quarter elliptic springs cantilevered from the rear of the chassis while at the front the beam axle had a centrally mounted half elliptic transverse spring.
-Brakes were on all wheels but at first the front brakes were operated by the handbrake and the rear by the footbrake, becoming fully coupled in 1930.
+The rear suspension was by quarter elliptic leaf springs, cantilevered from the rear of the chassis, while at the front a beam axle had a centrally mounted transverse semi-elliptic leaf spring.

+Steering is by worm and wheel mechanism.

+The Austin 7 had brakes on all four wheels from the start, but initially the footbrake only operated the rear wheel brakes, while the front brakes worked via the handbrake.
+From 1930, the Austin's front and rear brakes became fully coupled.

 In late 1931 the chassis was lengthened by 6" with a corresponding increase in the rear track.
-Steering is by worm and wheel mechanism.